 Aaron and I were willing to adopt and might still choose to adopt in the future.
 It is an option that has always been on the table and one that we in no way reject.
 We have family members who grew up in families that had both biological and adopted children and who have discussed adopting.
-While we only plan on having four kids, it’s entirely possible that twenty years from now, we’ll be like one of our investing heroes, Charlie Munger, and end up with twelve children.
+While we only plan on having four kids, it’s entirely possible that twenty years from now, we’ll be like one of our investing heroes, Charlie Munger, and end up with a large number of children.
 (You think I’m kidding but if that ever happens, you can take it to the bank that we’ll be staging Kennon-Green family musical productions, complete with costumes and lighting.)
 We have the resources to support them, we love being part of a huge family, and we would love our adopted children as much as we would love our biological children.
 For heaven’s sakes, we have more godchildren than almost anyone else we know.
 We love kids.
 We can’t wait to be parents.

 Still, this is one of those questions that I find maddening not because it isn’t a good question – it is, particularly from a public policy perspective – but because: